2025 International Championship: Final

 Wu Yize (pictured in 2025) defeated John Higgins to win his maiden ranking title and enter the top 16 for the first time.

-The final was played as the best of 19 frames, held over two sessions, between the world number six Higgins and the world number 22 Wu.
-Higgins was contesting his 59th ranking final and Wu his third.
-The players had previously met in the held-over qualifiers at the 2019 event when Wu was a 15-year-old amateur; on that occasion, Wu led 5–4, but Higgins recovered to win 6–5.
+The final was played as the best of 19 frames, held over two sessions, between the world number 6 John Higgins and the world number 22 Wu Yize.
+Higgins was contesting his 59th ranking final and Wu his 3rd.
+The players had previously met in the held-over qualifiers at the 2019 event when Wu was a 15-year-old amateur; on that occasion, Higgins recovered from 4–5 behind to win 6–5.
 The age difference between 50-year-old Higgins and 22-year-old Wu was the fourth-largest of any ranking final in professional snooker history.
-The largest age difference had been recorded at the 2005 UK Championship final, contested by 48-year-old Steve Davis and 18-year-old Ding.
+The largest age difference had been recorded at the 2005 UK Championship final when 48-year-old Steve Davis played 18-year-old Ding.